-- 1. Prior to issuance of a Certificate of Occupancy, staff shall ensure that: - a.
+- (P) = Verify that condition of approval has been met with the Planning Division. - (DS) = Verify that condition of approval has been met with the Development Services Division. - (B) = Verify that condition of approval has been met with the Building Division. - (F) = Verify that condition of approval has been met with Clackamas Fire Department. - 1.
+Prior to issuance of building permits, Staff shall insure that the site plan and elevations have been revised illustrating without a breezeway connecting the garage to the home. - 2.
+Prior to issuance of a Certificate of Occupancy, staff shall ensure that: - a.
 Incised lumber or pressure treated wood shall not be used on any visible surfaces.
 (P) - b.
 All railings, decking and stairs shall be finished to match the house body or trim.
 (P) - c.
 The applicant shall utilize the following: - i.
-Wood 1/1 windows and wood doors (five panel, full panel or half lite).
+Wood windows and wood doors.
+Grids may not be placed between the panes of glass.
 (P) - ii.
 Wood horizontal lap or channel siding (P) - iii.
 Gable trim consisting of a simple bargeboard with molding at roofline and a wide molded rake board.(P) - iv.
-Simple vernacular styled lighting.(P) - 2.
-Prior to receiving building permits, the applicant shall revised the interior side (north elevation) windows to provide a 1/1 window that matches the existing 1/1 widows on the building.
-(P) - 3.
-Prior to obtaining a building permit, the applicant shall submit four interior and five exterior photos showing all four elevations of the two car garage and site context for the file.
-(P) - 4.
-Prior to receiving building permits, the applicant shall revise the front porch details to conform to the simple architectural nature of the house.
-(P) - a.
-Porch post revised to be simple thin squared posts. - b.
-Railings are not allowed unless required by building code.
-If required, railing shall be simple top and bottom mounted. - c.
+Simple vernacular styled lighting.(P) - 3.
 Simple porch lighting.
 Colonial or bungalow lighting is not allowed.